DuncanCragg/Fjord/README.txt

 ------------------

-Fjord is a Web-based, distributable/cloudable, functional language/logic for expressing domain logic as JSON match-rewrite rules.
+Fjord is a language for expressing domain logic as match-rewrite functions over mashable JSON Web objects.

 run tests: